Sikorsky MH-60 Jayhawk: Operational history

 In 1990, HH-60J Jayhawks began replacing HH-3F Pelican and CH-3E Sea King helicopters in service with the US Coast Guard.
 HH-60Js perform search and rescue missions, along with other missions such as maritime patrol and drug interdiction.
 Coast Guard cutters with their HH-60Js and other helicopters performed security and interdiction in the Persian Gulf in 1991 in support of Operation Desert Storm and also in 2003 for Operation Enduring Freedom.

-In January 2011, Juneau Mountain Rescue volunteers, working with the Alaska State Troopers and the Coast Guard, rescued an injured hiker on Ripikski Mountain, near Haines.
-A Coast Guard MH-60 Jayhawk helicopter, dispatched from Sitka, transported the hiker to Bartlett Regional Hospital in Juneau, Alaska.

-On 29 October 2012, Jayhawk number 6031 (70-1790) was used during the offshore rescue of the crew of HMS Bounty during Hurricane Sandy.

 Starting in 2009, Coast Guard Jayhawks have been tasked with a secondary mission of drug patrol/enforcement.
 These missions are usually conducted in cooperation with Coast Guard cutters.

 In 2016, some Jayhawks were delivered in a yellow color scheme celebrating 100 years of Coast Guard aviation.
 The yellow color scheme represented colors used on certain Coast Guard and Navy helicopters in the 1940s and 1950s.
-The first of the operational aircraft in this color scheme was delivered to Air Station Astoria in Oregon on January 15, 2016.
-The Jayhawk along with the Eurocopter MH-65 Dolphin are the two helicopter types in the Coast Guard inventory.
+The first of the operational aircraft in this color scheme was delivered to Air Station Astoria in Oregon on 15 January 2016.

+On 21 October 2023, a USCG Jawhawk operating from Air Station Elizabeth City was used to rescue four Canadian mariners from an overturned 60-foot catamaran, about 140 miles southeast of Wilmington, North Carolina.